thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 ![image](/images/mqtt-broker/architecture/tbmq-persistent-dev.png)

 For Device persistent clients, we use the **tbmq.msg.persisted** Kafka topic as a means of processing published messages that are extracted from the **tbmq.msg.all** topic.
-Dedicated threads, functioning as Kafka consumers, retrieve these messages and store them in a [PostgreSQL](#postgresql-database) database utilized for persistence storage.
+Dedicated threads, functioning as Kafka consumers, retrieve these messages and store them in a [Redis](#redis) database utilized for persistence storage.
 This approach is particularly suitable for Device clients, as they typically do not require extensive message reception.
 This approach helps us recover stored messages smoothly when a client reconnects.
-At the same time, it ensures good performance for scenarios involving a low incoming message rate.
+At the same time, it ensures great performance for scenarios involving a moderate incoming message rate.

-We expect persistent Device clients to receive no more than 5K messages/second overall due to PostgreSQL limitations.
-We plan to add support for Redis to optimize persistent storage for Device clients.

 ##### Persistent Application client